Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 After you submit the questionnaire, Gusto will conduct a security review via a third party called VISO Trust.
 The VISO Trust process typically takes one week.
 In most cases, nothing further will be needed from you; however, in certain cases VISO Trust may reach out for additional information or clarification.

-Once you have been approved, the Gusto team will enable production access and issue production credentials via their Developer Portal.
+Once you have been approved, the Gusto team will enable production access and issue credentials within their Developer Portal.
 Gusto will then apply the appropriate data scopes that were requested as part of the security questionnaire to your configuration, thereby adhering to the security principle of least privilege.
 Finch will be notified by Gusto to take those credentials and activate the API integration for your account.
-Your clients should then authorize your application for access via Finch Connect.
+Finch will notify you once your integration has been successfully activated.

 If you are not approved for production access for security reasons, Gusto will work with us and you to resolve those issues within a reasonable timeframe.

-### Step 4: Migration of Existing Users
+### Step 4: ID Migration for Existing Users

-**1 to 2 weeks**
+**[1 to 2 weeks]**

 > **Optional:** If you do not require Finch to maintain the same Finch IDs when migrating to the new integration, the steps above can be skipped and Finch can make your new Gusto integration available to end users immediately.